mcruz206/LearnAI-Bootcamp/lab01.2-luis_and_search/1_AzureSearch.md

 Click **OK**.

 At this point Azure Search will connect to your Cosmos DB container and analyze a few documents to identify a default schema for your Azure Search Index.
 After this is complete, you can set the properties for the fields as needed by your application.

+>Note: You may see a warning that "_ts" fields are not valid field names.
+You can ignore this for our labs, but you can read more about it [here](https://docs.microsoft.com/azure/search/search-indexer-field-mappings).

 Update the Index name to: **images**